AndreiRadchenko/quiz-admin/readme.md

    ```

 3. In _SystemStateProvider.tsx_ => `useSystemStateContext` I've created
-   useEffect which is responsible for update context `questionImagesURL`
+   useEffect which is responsible for update context `questionImages` variable
-   variable when app have been rendered, and this useEffect creates
+   when app have been rendered, and this useEffect creates
    `const eventSource = new EventSource('/api/s3-events');` - in app listener
    for synchronous context update with bucket content change.